-Consequently, a managed-keys statement appears similar to a trusted-keys, differing in the presence of the second field, containing the keyword initial-key.
-The difference is, whereas the keys listed in a trusted-keys continue to be trusted until they are removed from named. conf, an initializing key listed in a managed-keys statement is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.
+Whereas static-key keys continue to be trusted until they are removed from named.conf, an initial-key is only trusted once: for as long as it takes to load the managed key database and start the RFC 5011 key maintenance process.

-The first time named runs with a managed key configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the key specified in the managed-keys statement.
+The first time named runs with an initial-key configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the key specified in dnssec-keys.
 If the DNSKEY RRset is validly signed, then it is used as the basis for a new managed keys database.

-From that point on, whenever named runs, it sees the managed-keys statement, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
-The key specified in the managed-keys statement is not used to validate answers; it has been superseded by the key or keys stored in the managed keys database.
+From that point on, whenever named runs, it sees the initial-key listed in dnssec-keys, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
+The key specified in the dnssec-keys statement is not used to validate answers; it is superseded by the key or keys stored in the managed keys database.

-The next time named runs after a name has been removed from the managed-keys statement, the corresponding zone will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.
+The next time named runs after an initial-key has been removed from the dnssec-keys statement (or changed to a static-key), the corresponding zone will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.